 A California Vehicle Code section 23136 says it is a crime for anyone below the age of twenty-one to drive with a blood alcohol concentration (BAC) of at 0.01% or above.
 This law is recognized as California’s “zero tolerance” law for underage DUI.
 If you are accused of CVC 23136, you can have your driver’s license suspended for one year by the California DMV.

-California’s zero-tolerance law for minor DUI is relevant to alcohol from any source—not only alcoholic drinks.
-Even medicines consisting of alcohol can make you liable under a VC 23136 violation.
+California’s zero-tolerance law for minor DUI is prosecuted even if the alcohol not only alcoholic drinks.
+Even medicines consisting of alcohol can make you liable for a VC 23136 violation.
 Under Vehicle Code 23136, BAC can be determined by a preliminary alcohol screening (PAS) device.
 A PAS test is a roadside test given using a portable breathalyzer.
-It takes a sample of breath and tried to measure the quantity of alcohol in your blood.
-The PAS devices can be very inaccurate, if you are accused of driving with alcohol in your blood please contact an attorney right away to avoid a suspension or to help you defend the charge.
+It takes a sample of your breath to measure the quantity of alcohol in your blood.
+The PAS devices can be very inaccurate.
+So, if you are accused of this “minor” DUI in Los Angeles please contact a attorney from our office right away to help you fight and win your DUI case and to help you keep your license after a DUI arrest.

 Violation of Vehicle Code 23136 is not a crime, but a civil offense.
-The solitary penalty for breaching California’s “zero tolerance” minor DUI law is suspension or cancellation of your driver’s license by the DMV.
-This is recognized as an administrative “per se” (APS) suspension.
-If you do not have a license yet when you violate the law, an APS violation like zero tolerance minor DUI, if proven, will delay your ability to get a driver’s license by for one year.
+The penalty for breaking this “zero tolerance” minor DUI law is a suspension or cancellation of your driver’s license by the DMV.
+This is known as an administrative “per se” (also known as an “APS”) suspension.
+If you do not have a license yet and you get arrested for a “zerro tollerance” DUI in Los Angeles, you can be punished by the DMV who will delay your ability to get a driver’s license by one year.

-The “zero-tolerance” hearing takes place by telephone or in-person.
+The “zero-tolerance” DUI hearing by law has to take place by telephone or in-person.
+Ever since COVID, the DMV was ordered not to have in-person hearing and moved all hearings to “by telephone”.
 The hearing is between you and the DMV.
-The DMV in this situation is accusing you of violation of the law and at the same time is deciding the law and the facts.
-Those hearing are hard to win and you need the help of Los Angles DUI Attorney to win at this hearing.
-At the hearing, you don’t have to produce any evidence – because the DMV has the burden to prove that you (1) drove the vehicle in violation of traffic law – which is usually based on a reasonable suspicion standard for the police officer to pull you over); (2) were lawfully detained – which can be based on such evidence as the police officer smelling alcohol; and (3) that preliminary alcohol screening device test showed your blood alcohol level above .01.
+The DMV in this situation is accusing you of the “minor DUI” and at the same time is deciding the facts and applies the law to this facts.
+Because of that, those hearing are hard to win and you will need the help of Los Angles DUI Attorney to win at this hearing.
+At the hearing, you don’t have to produce any evidence – because the DMV has the burden to proof that you (1) drove the vehicle in violation of a traffic law – which is usually based on a reasonable suspicion standard for the police officer to pull you over; (2) were lawfully detained – which can be based on such little evidence as the police officer smelling alcohol; and (3) that preliminary alcohol screening device test showed your blood alcohol level above .01 %.

 In Coniglio, the driver won DMV hearing because the reliability of the PAS test was not established: This was so because: